 Unusual Malaysian Drinks You Want To Try

 Neslo Ais – Iced Nescafe Coffee with Cocoa Powder

-This cold drink mixture of Nescafé and Milo (similar to Nesquik chocolate mix for American) tastes like a watered-down iced mocha.
+This cold drink mixture of Nescafé and Milo (similar to Nesquik chocolate mix for Americans) tastes like a watered-down iced mocha.

 Malaysian Herbal Drinks

-Ginger, Lemongrass, Sugar cane, and Water Chestnut are used liberally for Malaysian cuisine and are boiled as herbal drinks.
+Ginger, Lemongrass, Sugar cane, and Water Chestnut are used liberally in Malaysian cuisine and are boiled to make herbal drinks.

+Unusual Malaysian Drinks You Want To Try